MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementDeviceConfiguration.md

   - `[SettingName <String>]`: Name of the setting
   - `[UnknownDeviceCount <Int32?>]`: Device Unkown count for the setting

-DEVICESTATUSES <IMicrosoftGraphDeviceConfigurationDeviceStatus1[]>: Device configuration installation status by device.
+DEVICESTATUSES <IMicrosoftGraphDeviceConfigurationDeviceStatus[]>: Device configuration installation status by device.
   - `[Id <String>]`: Read-only.
   - `[ComplianceGracePeriodExpirationDateTime <DateTime?>]`: The DateTime when device compliance grace period expires
   - `[DeviceDisplayName <String>]`: Device name of the DevicePolicyStatus.